History of Bahrain: Discovery of oil

-The discovery of oil in 1932 by Bahrain Petroleum Company brought rapid modernisation to Bahrain.
+The discovery of oil in 1932 by the Bahrain Petroleum Company brought rapid modernisation to Bahrain.
 Relations with the United Kingdom became closer, as evidenced by the British Royal Navy moving its entire Middle Eastern command from Bushehr in Iran to Bahrain in 1935.
 British influence continued to grow as the country developed, culminating with the appointment of Charles Belgrave as advisor.
 He went on to establish a modern education system in Bahrain.
+The oil company was however 100% American capital, no British firm was willing to take the risk of exploration at the time.

-Bahrain participated in the Second World War on the Allied side, joining on 10 September 1939.
+Bahrain participated in the Second World War as part of the British Empire, specifically the British Indian Empire as a Gulf Residency on the Allied side, joining on 10 September 1939.
 On 19 October 1940, four Italian SM.82s bombers bombed Bahrain alongside Dhahran oilfields in Saudi Arabia, targeting Allied-operated oil refineries.
 Although minimal damage was caused in both locations, the attack forced the Allies to upgrade Bahrain's defences which further stretched Allied military resources.
 After World War II, increasing anti-British sentiment spread throughout the Arab World and led to riots in Bahrain.
 The riots focused on the Jewish community, which included distinguished writers, singers, accountants, engineers and middle managers working for the oil company, textile merchants with business all over the peninsula, and free professionals.